sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-node/hana-cloud-dl-clients-node.md

     ```
     ![Running nodeQueryPromise.js](Node-query-promise.png)

     The above code makes use of the [promise module](https://help.sap.com/docs/SAP_HANA_DATA_LAKE/a894a54d84f21015b142ffe773888f8c/5410af3b00414269988301ba78d38e43.html).
-Additional details on promises can be found at [Understanding JavaScript Promises](https://nodejs.dev/en/learn/understanding-javascript-promises/).
+Additional details on promises can be found at [Using Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

 [DONE]
 [ACCORDION-END]